CloudCredo/cloudrocker/README.md

 ```$ docker rm cloudrocker-runtime```

-We will automate this when we have a better understanding of all the scenrios in which it occurs.
+We will automate this when we have a better understanding of all the scenarios in which it occurs.

 #####Did you only create this project so you could have fun making endless *double entendres* in the README?